The Elder Scrolls V: Skyrim: Plot

 Arngeir does not know the shout, which is called Dragonrend and violates the Way of the Voice.
 Arngeir sends the Dragonborn to Paarthurnax at the summit of the Throat.
 Paarthurnax reveals that no one living knows Dragonrend, but theorizes that the Dragonborn could learn it by looking through time at the throat of the world, the site of Alduin's banishment.
-To do this, the Dragonborn retrieves the Elder Scroll used in the banishment from a massive subterranean Dwemer city.
-The Dragonborn returns to the summit and learns Dragonrend.
-Alduin attacks.
-The Dragonborn uses Dragonrend, and together with Paarthurnax, overpowers Alduin, who flees.
+To do this, the Dragonborn retrieves the Elder Scroll used in the banishment from a massive subterranean lost city.
+The Dragonborn returns to the summit and learns Dragonrend by witnessing the events of Alduin's prior defeat where he was not defeated but only cast forward in time.
+After returning from the vision, the Dragonborn is attacked by Alduin and uses Dragonrend to fight him.
+The Dragonborn is successful and Alduin is forced to flee.

 The Dragonborn's allies hatch a plan to capture a dragon at Whiterun.
-The Dragonborn helps negotiate a truce in the civil war to prevent either side from capturing Whiterun, the Jarl of which has remained neutral in the conflict, during this delicate operation.
+The Dragonborn helps negotiate a truce in the civil war to prevent either side from capturing Whiterun – whose Jarl has remained neutral in the conflict – during this delicate operation.
 The captured dragon, Odahviing, questions whether Alduin deserves lordship over dragons.
 He reveals that Alduin has gone to recover his strength in Sovngarde, the Nord afterlife, where he feeds on the souls of the dead.
 Since the portal to Sovngarde cannot be reached on foot, Odahviing bargains for his freedom in exchange for flying the Dragonborn there.
-Entering Sovngarde, the Dragonborn meets the three heroes who had defeated Alduin originally.
+Entering Sovngarde, the Dragonborn meets the three heroes who had once defeated Alduin long ago.
 With their help, the Dragonborn kills Alduin and returns to Skyrim.

 Development

 Having completed work on The Elder Scrolls IV: Oblivion in 2006, Bethesda Game Studios began work on Fallout 3.
 It was during this time that the team began planning the next entry in The Elder Scrolls series.
 From the outset, they had decided to set the new game in the land of Skyrim, incorporating dragons into the main theme of the game.
-Full development began following the release of Fallout 3 in 2008; the developers considered Skyrim a spiritual successor to both Fallout 3 and previous The Elder Scrolls games.
+Full development began following the release of Fallout 3 in 2008; the developers considered Skyrim a spiritual successor to both Fallout 3 and previous Elder Scrolls games.
 The game was developed by a team of roughly 100 people composed of new talent as well as of the series' veterans.
 The production was supervised by Todd Howard, who has been the director of several titles released by Bethesda Softworks.